 Accommodation

 There is a good range of guest houses available in the city, as Ayutthaya is a popular stop for tourists making their way north to Chiang Mai.
 Prices vary depending on quality.
-We found a nice private room with air conditioning for 600Baht ($18.75) per night.
+We found a nice private room with air conditioning for 600Baht ($16) per night.
 It is possible to get cheaper rooms and there is also a good range of hotel accommodation available.
+Here are some recommended places to stay in Ayutthaya.

 Food